FAQ

 Have you thought of upgrading your website?

 Well, of course.
-If you do web design work and are looking for some charity (read "pro bono") work, contact me.
+If you are a fan of the site and do web design work, feel free to contact me.

 Back to Top